AMENDED BY-LAWS OF THE NEW YORK SECTION OF THE AMERICAN UROLOGICAL ASSOCIATION

 Section 4.
 President-Elect

 The President-Elect shall assist the President in the performance of his duties, and in the absence of the President, shall preside.
-In the event of the President's resignation or removal the President-Elect shall assume the office of the President for the unexpired term.
+In the event of the President’s resignation or removal the President-Elect shall assume the office of the President for the unexpired term.
 The position of the President-elect will be automatically filled by the retiring Secretary or Treasurer in alternating years.
+If neither the Secretary nor Treasurer has served a full term when the President-elect position must be filled, the one who has held his or her position the longest will fill the President-Elect position.
 It is the responsibility of the President-elect to submit for approval their selection for the site and the budget of the annual meeting no later than the fall Board of Directors meeting of this term.
 This proposal is subject to the approval of the Board of Directors by vote

 Section 5.
 Immediate Past President